RodricBr/OffSec-MISC/README.md

 ## ⚠️ Danger zone! ⚠️ <br>
 > Danger zone is the area which the payloads can be OR will be harmfull to a web application. <br>
-> So, do no use them unless you're sure the web app will not be damaged or you're testing on a allowed enviroment! <br>
+> So, do no use them unless you're sure the web app. will NOT be damaged or you're testing on a ALLOWED enviroment! <br>
-> I do NOT take any responsability to any of you who wants to test on random websites.
+> I do **NOT** take any responsability to any of you who wants to test on random websites.
 You have been warned!

 <br>